dia246/Dia_BlueStamp_Portfolio/index.md

 I faced multiple challenges when I was designing my box.
 At the beginning, I didn't understand many of the toos and shortcuts on Fusion 360, which led me to designing some parts of my box in an incorrect way.
 Additionally, my original design of my had the clip and box already attached to one another.
 However, I found out that this design would be difficult to 3D-print, and had a possibilty of by box collapsing.
 So, I had to seperate the clip and box, and add a small tab to the clip that I could insert and attatch to the box after they were 3D-printed in two seperate pieces.
 Another big setback I faced was that when I first printed the box, my components didn't all fit inside, despite the fact that I measured everything carefully and even added some extra space.
 So I had to go back and redesign the box with each dimension around 20 mm larger.

 ## OUTCOMES
+I learned a lot over the course of the Blue Stamp Engineering program.
+Going into it, I only knew a little bit of programming, mostly Python and a little bit of C++.
+However now, by the end of it, I am much more confident in C++, and understand it more.
+This is the language used in Arduino IDE.
+Additionally, at the start, I had no idea about many of the mechanical parts, such as the differerence bwtween amle and female wires, and how to 3D-design something in a way that will have a strong structure when it prints.

+The biggest challenge I faced overall was using Fusion 360 to CAD.
+It was a long learning process, took a lot of trial and error, and was time consuming to get a design that worked well.
+Parts kept breaking off, and my first print was too small to fit all my components.
+After designing and redisgning, I was able to print a a final design that worked.
+This, and other challenges over the course of the program taught me that one of the most important things is to have a lot of patience when working through a project.
+Things will not work or often go wrong, so you need to be able to break the problem down into smaller parts, and work though it with patience.

 <!---For your final milestone, explain the outcome of your project.
 Key details to include are:
 - What you've accomplished since your previous milestone